r4ppz/research-repo-docs/docs/research_repo_spec.md

 - HTTPS for production
 - CORS: dev allowed; prod strict
 - CSRF: if cookies used
-- Rate limiting: login, create-request endpoints (MVP)
+- Rate limiting: login, create-request, and token refresh endpoints (MVP)
 - File validation: MIME + size limits (e.g., 20MB)
-- Logging: audit decisions
+- Logging: audit decisions including token refresh attempts
 - Content Security Policy (frontend)
+- Refresh token rotation: new refresh token issued on each use; old token replaced
+- Refresh token reuse detection: if a token is used twice, all user tokens are revoked as security measure

 ---